xmoezzz/rfvp/assembler/README.md

 # FVP assembler
-A Non-offical assembler for the FVP Engine.
+A Non-official assembler for the FVP Engine.

 ## Usage
 ```bash